unrealcv/synthetic-computer-vision/README.md

 # Synthetic for Computer Vision

-notice: this file is generated automatically from README_raw.md and paper_list.yml.
-Do not edit this directly.

 A list of synthetic dataset for computer vision.
 This is a repo for tracking the progress of using synthetic images for computer vision research.

 See also: http://riemenschneider.hayko.at/vision/dataset/index.php?filter=+synthetic